-Anyone entering Germany from abroad can be tested for the coronavirus free of charge within 72 hours.
-People from risk areas will soon be obliged to take the test when they enter Germany.
+People from risk areas are obliged to take the test when they enter Germany.
 Here you will find the most important questions and answers.

 Regulation of the quarantine obligation falls under the jurisdiction of the Federal Laender.
 Please visit the website of the Federal Land wherein you reside or will be staying for detailed information on its specific quarantine regulations.

 A risk area is any country or region outside of the Federal Republic of Germany for which, at the time of entry into the Federal Republic of Germany, an increased risk of infection with the SARS-CoV-2 coronavirus exists.
-The Robert Koch Institute maintains a continuously updated list of risk areas at the following link: https://www.rki.de/covid-19-risikogebiete.
+The Robert Koch Institute (RKI) publishes a continuously updated list of risk areas.

 In principle, yes, but the concrete implementation lies with the Laender.

 The test must be carried out in a member state of the European Union or a country that is listed here https://www.rki.de/covid-19-tests by the Robert Koch Institute.
-If, when entering the country you already carry with you a test result, to be valid the test may not have been conducted more than 48 hours prior to entry.
-The test certificate must be written in German or English.
+If you carry with you a test result when entering the country, the test may not have been taken more than 48 hours prior to entry.

 Travellers from risk areas unable to prove they were tested must have themselves tested by the competent authorities upon their arrival if requested to do so.